Unit Study Supplement: Georgia Facts, U.S. 4th State

 Georgia, the southeastern state with the largest land mass and population, is sometimes called “The Empire State of the South.”
 It became part of the United States on January 2, 1788 — the 10th state to join.
 Let’s celebrate Georgia’s anniversary on January 2nd by learning more about this state’s history.
-Those pieces of Georgia’s state trivia, though, are only a glimpse at all the fun facts you’ll learn about in this post from our Time4Learning homeschool state unit studies.
+Those pieces of Georgia’s state trivia, though, are only a glimpse at all the fun facts you’ll learn about in this post from Time4Learning’s full series of United States unit study supplements.

 Below, you will find information on Georgia’s colonial period, as well as fun facts about its history as a state.
 You will also get insights into the state’s geographical makeup.
 Don’t miss our lists of educational places to visit in the state, including some where you can get in free or at a discounted rate.
 Finally, you’ll definitely want to follow the links to learning games and printables that can enhance your state study.
-Don’t forget to view relevant lessons per grade level for this unit study.
+You can also download our list of PreK-12 interactive activities that align with your study of interesting facts about Georgia.
 Let the learning begin!

 Georgia Fast Facts

 |Became a Colony||

 January 2, 1788

 For much of Georgia’s pre-colonial period, the Creek Nation were the main inhabitants of the area.
 Even after the land was colonized, Creek Indians outnumbered European colonists until at least 1760.
 Georgia colony history begins late, in terms of colonial settlement.
 In fact, it was the last of the established English colonies in North America.
 Here are some other Georgia colony facts your homeschoolers will want to learn about.